 Sutter’s Fort – Sacramento Landmarks.
 Description of a Sacramento Museum Day visit to Sutter’s Fort, the oldest restored Fort in the United States.
-The fort is located in Midtown Sacramento.

 The 20th Annual Sacramento Museum Day was on an unusually warm day for this time of year.
 I planned to take advantage of the free (or reduced) price admission to visit one or two Sacramento museums.
 The beautiful spring-like weather tipped the scale.
 I set out that morning to visit Sutter’s Fort State Historical Park and the California State Indian Museum located on the same grounds.